-The equations that are necessary for understanding the scientific analysis that follows should be introduced and defined in this section.
-Each equation is placed on a line without any other text and is identified by a sequential number in the right margin for ease in referencing the equation elsewhere in the report.
+This section is a concise description of the relevant theory.
+The relevant equations should be introduced and the terms used in the report should first be identified here and defined.
+Each equation is placed on a line without any other text and is identified by a sequential number (typically in the right margin) for ease in referencing the equation elsewhere in the report.
 You will find examples throughout your lecture textbook and any book presenting equations.
 The length of this section can vary greatly depending on the experiment in question.